critesjosh/aztec-sdk-starter/README.md

 You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-testnet/falafel/status and check the testnet block explorer here: https://aztec-connect-testnet-explorer.aztec.network/

-It may also be helpful to cross reference data and transaction histories with the Goerli version of zk.money. https://aztec-connect-testnet.zk.money/
+It may also be helpful to cross reference data and transaction histories with the testnet version of zk.money. https://aztec-connect-testnet.zk.money/

 ## Contents